verenabi/VocabulARy/README.md

 # VocabulARy - XR Hackathon 2021

+VocabulARy is a mixed reality application that helps users build their vocabulary in any language.
+From the context around, the user can ask how an object is called in a specific language.
+A virtual object associated with the real object is then shown to the user, this visual information helps the user to remember the new word for a prolonged time.
+Our prototype uses Voice and Passthrough SDK.

 To run VocabulARy just load the apk to your Quest 2 and start the application.

 The application uses Passthrough SDK, so make sure Experimental Features are enabled.